At a glance

 People who provide this kind of instruction are often called educational therapists or reading specialists.

-If your child has dyslexia, chances are he’ll get specialized reading instruction as part of his Individualized Education Program (IEP).
-That’s very important in helping him learn to read.
-But it may not be enough to get him reading fluently at grade level.
+Kids with dyslexia often get specialized reading instruction as part of their (IEP).
+That’s very important in helping them learn to read.
+But it may not be enough to get every child reading fluently at grade level.
 Having a tutor outside of school can help.
 Here’s what you need to know about tutoring kids with dyslexia.

 What to Look For in a Tutor

 Kids with dyslexia learn to read best with a specific type of reading instruction.
 This kind of instruction is called multisensory structured language education (MSLE).
 There are a number of MSLE reading programs tutors can use.

 Most of these programs are based on an approach called Orton–Gillingham (OG).
 You may hear them referred to as either MSLE or OG programs.

 When you’re looking for a private reading instructor for your child, try to find one who uses an MSLE or OG program.
 Ideally, your tutor should use the same program your child’s school uses, or coordinate with the school.
 The tutor may be able to fill in parts of the program that the school doesn’t use or doesn’t have time to cover.

 What an MSLE Tutor Might Do

 The details of different MSLE and OG programs vary.
 Some instructors might use letter tiles or sandpaper letters to help kids build words and feel the shape of the letters.
 Some programs also focus on teaching kids to use different arm movements to make commonly confused letters like p, b, and d.

 When working together, the tutor should set goals for your child.
 The tutor should also provide you with regular progress updates.